|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Many traditional marmalade recipes have you remove all the peel, boil it a time or two, and then separate the zest from the pith.
-That method can be messier, more complicated, and less flavorful than simply taking a bit of time to carefully zest the fruit, remove the pith, and then cut out sections of oranges.
+Many traditional marmalade recipes call for removing all the peel, boiling it once or twice, and then separating the zest from the pith.
+That method can be messier, more complicated, and less flavorful than simply carefully zesting the fruit, removing the pith, and then cutting out sections of oranges.
 This recipe takes a little time, but it's relatively foolproof and will yield delicious results.

 5 pounds ripe oranges

 4 cups water

 Wash and dry the oranges.
 Using a sharp vegetable peeler or paring knife, remove the brightly colored zest—and only the brightly colored zest—from the oranges.
 Be sure to leave behind any and all of the white pith directly underneath as it is very bitter.

 Chop the zest.
-Bigger pieces for chunkier marmalade, ribbon-like strips for a more spreadable result.
+Keep bigger pieces for a chunkier marmalade, and ribbon-like strips for a more spreadable result.
 Set the zest aside.

 Once you've cut out all the fruit, squeeze any juice out of the membranes into the bowl of segmented fruit.
 Set the membrane aside, along with any seeds (the pectin in these will help "set" the marmalade later).

-Combine the zest, fruit, juice, sugar, and water in a large heavy pot and bring to a boil.
-Stir just until the sugar dissolves and stop stirring.
+Combine the zest, fruit, juice, water, and sugar in a large, heavy pot and bring to a boil.
+Stir just until the sugar dissolves, then stop stirring.